alugha/hls.js/api-extractor/report/hls.js.api.md

     startLoad(startPosition: number): void;
     // (undocumented)
     stopLoad(): void;
 }

+// Warning: (ae-missing-release-tag) "ErrorData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ErrorData {
+    // (undocumented)
+    buffer?: number;
+    // (undocumented)
+    bytes?: number;
+    // (undocumented)
+    chunkMeta?: ChunkMetadata;
+    // Warning: (ae-forgotten-export) The symbol "PlaylistLoaderContext" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    context?: PlaylistLoaderContext;
+    // (undocumented)
+    details: ErrorDetails;
+    // @deprecated (undocumented)
+    err?: {
+        message: string;
+    };
+    // (undocumented)
+    error: Error;
+    // Warning: (ae-forgotten-export) The symbol "IErrorAction" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    errorAction?: IErrorAction;
+    // Warning: (ae-forgotten-export) The symbol "HlsListeners" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    event?: keyof HlsListeners | 'demuxerWorker';
+    // (undocumented)
+    fatal: boolean;
+    // (undocumented)
+    frag?: Fragment;
+    // (undocumented)
+    level?: number | undefined;
+    // (undocumented)
+    levelRetry?: boolean;
+    // Warning: (ae-forgotten-export) The symbol "Loader" needs to be exported by the entry point exports-named.d.ts
+    // Warning: (ae-forgotten-export) The symbol "LoaderContext" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    loader?: Loader<LoaderContext>;
+    // (undocumented)
+    mimeType?: string;
+    // (undocumented)
+    networkDetails?: any;
+    // (undocumented)
+    parent?: PlaylistLevelType;
+    // (undocumented)
+    part?: Part | null;
+    // (undocumented)
+    reason?: string;
+    // Warning: (ae-forgotten-export) The symbol "LoaderResponse" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    response?: LoaderResponse;
+    // (undocumented)
+    sourceBufferName?: SourceBufferName;
+    // Warning: (ae-forgotten-export) The symbol "LoaderStats" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    stats?: LoaderStats;
+    // (undocumented)
+    type: ErrorTypes;
+    // (undocumented)
+    url?: string;
+}

 // Warning: (ae-missing-release-tag) "ErrorDetails" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)